mollerse/step-by-step-sequencer/README.md

 We are going to stick with BPM for our purposes, since it is nice and precise which suits our programming brains.

-There are a few other things we need to decide aswell.
+There are a few other things we need to decide as well.
 We usually divide a beat into segments or notes.
 This roughly corresponds to the time signature of sheet music.
 A "4/4" timesignature indicates we are playing 4 quarter notes per bar.
 Similarly we can say that we want to play 4 notes per beat, but the length of our notes will be derived from the BPM.

 ### Assignment